rustamlatypov/tile-matching/README.md

 ### Software prerequisites

-Pentis was built on Python 3.7 and designed to run on a Linux operating system.
+Built with Python 3.7 and designed to run on Linux.

 ### Compiling the program